RandomNick7/oop_lab_2/README.md

 	- Omnivores - Animals that feed from any of the above, less aggressive than carnivores but can still attack other animals

 ### Progress:

 So far, the classes have been defined (with encapsulation) and 4 interractions between entities have been defined:
 * Tiles generate Clouds
 * Clouds increase water on Tiles
 * Grass reduces water on Tiles
 * Grass creates Trees

-No other entities are spawned, as they would currently do nothing without adding more interactions Running the program will print out the existing landscape inside the terminal in multiple sections:
+No other entities are spawned, as they would currently do nothing without adding more interactions
+Running the program will print out the existing landscape inside the terminal in multiple sections:
 ![Program execution screenie](/Screenshots/terminal.png)

+The intensity of the colors above directly correspond to an increase in quantity of something
-**Caution!** Make sure the program output fits inside the terminal window, or you will have a nasty trace left on-screen For now, the program ccan only end execution with Ctrl+C.
+**Caution!** Make sure the program output fits inside the terminal window, or you will have a nasty trace left on-screen
+For now, the program ccan only end execution with Ctrl+C.
 The colors have been added via ANSI escape codes.